freeman-lab/subunits/readme.md

 First create a location and set appropriate paths in `data/loadData.m`

 Data sets must be mat files called `conepreprocess.mat` in the appropriate path, with a variable `datarun` containing the appropriate fields.
 Key fields are `spikeRate` (N x T matrix), `coneInputs` (T x C), and `locations` (C x 2), where N is the number of neurons, C is the number of cones, and T is the number of time points.
+See `data/loadData.m` for details.

 Load a dataset